Dsadd4/NLSExplorer_1.0/README.md

 1. Make sure pytorch is already installed.

-2. you can direcly import AK2A module , and AK2A can be specified by your own config.
+2. You can direcly import AK2A module , and AK2A can be specified by your own config.

-3. the config means the structure of your A2KA , the length of config means the number of layers, and the value represents the number of basic units , for instance, the config = [6,12,12],means the structure has 3 layers, and the the first layer includes 6 neurons , second layer includes 12 neurons, third layer includes 12 neurons.
+3. The config means the structure of your A2KA , the length of config means the number of layers, and the value represents the number of basic units , for instance, the config = [6,12,12],means the structure has 3 layers, and the the first layer includes 6 neurons , second layer includes 12 neurons, third layer includes 12 neurons.